jeftegoes/AwsOverview/Security, Identity, & Compliance/Amazon Macie.md

 - Macie helps identify and alert you to **sensitive data, such as personally identifiable information (PII)**.
   ![Amazon Macie](/Images/Security,%20Identity,%20&%20Compliance/AmazonMacie.png)

-# 2. Data Discovery and Classification
+# 2. Automated Data Discovery and Classification

 - Automatically identifies sensitive data such as:
   - Personally Identifiable Information (PII).